btfcookies/btfcookies/README.md

 ### About Me

-I'm **Cookiemonster** — a frontend developer specializing in TypeScript and modern web development.
-Lead developer at [Eightbit Labs](https://eightbitlabs.netlify.app/) for 3 years.
+I'm **Cookiemonster**, a frontend developer specializing in TypeScript and modern web development.
+I've been a lead developer at [Eightbit Labs](https://eightbitlabs.netlify.app/) for 3 years.

 ---